f-droid/fdroidclient/CONTRIBUTING.md

 ## Building tips

-* Use `gradle --daemon` if you are going to build F-Droid multiple times.
+* Use gradle with `--daemon` if you are going to build F-Droid multiple times.
 * If you get a message like `Could not find com.android.support:support-...`, make sure that you have the latest Android support maven repository.